-For more information and to start the application process, contact Andrew Worden.
+For more information and to start the application process, review the application process below and then schedule an appointment with Ryan Mewhorter.

-Applicants must be enrolled full-time at NEC in order to be eligible for an EM grant.
+- Applicants must be enrolled full-time at NEC in order to be eligible for the EM Grant.

-NEC’s Entrepreneurial Student Grant program empowers students to explore and execute their unique programmatic ideas.
-Our grants fund innovative, impactful projects that help students develop important extra-musical skills as they develop their music.
+NEC’s Entrepreneurial Musicianship (EM) Grant program empowers students to explore and execute their unique programmatic ideas.
+Our grants fund innovative, impactful projects that help students learn important career skills as they develop their musicianship.

-- You must be a current NEC student to apply for an Entrepreneurial Student Grant.
+- You must be a current NEC student to apply for an Entrepreneurial Musicianship Grant.

-- Graduating students (e.g. December, May) are eligible to apply for an Entrepreneurial Student Grant in the grant period immediately preceding their graduation date.
+- Graduating students (e.g. December, May) are eligible to apply for an Entrepreneurial Musicianship Grant in the grant period immediately preceding their graduation date.

 - If you are collaborating on a project with another NEC student, only one application needs to be submitted.
 Your application must include the names of the other NEC student collaborators.

-- NEC Entrepreneurial Student Grants are not limited to activities based in Boston.
-Entrepreneurial Student Grants will not fund traditional competitions or summer festival activities (funds for student competitions are available through the Provost’s Office).
+- NEC Entrepreneurial Musicianship Grants are not limited to activities based in Boston.
+Entrepreneurial Musicianship Grants will not fund traditional competitions or summer festival activities (funds for student competitions are available through the Provost’s Office).

 - You may apply for multiple grants as long as the applications are submitted during different grant periods and for different projects.

-Entrepreneurial Student Grant applications will be reviewed by a panel of NEC faculty, staff, and previous student grant awardees.
+Entrepreneurial Musicianship Grant applications will be reviewed by a panel of NEC faculty, staff, and previous student grant awardees.
 Applications will be evaluated based on the following criteria:

 - A thorough explanation of how the project is entrepreneurial